APGE vs NRG Energy

 Q: When should I choose NRG Energy over APGE? ▼

-You want a company that's survived 30 Texas summers (APGE has 20).
-You want green energy (it's mostly accounting, but APGE doesn't even offer that).
+You want a company that's survived 29 Texas summers (APGE has 21).
+You want more green plan variety (check if they have actual renewable generation backing).
+You want a prepaid pay-as-you-go option—APGE doesn't offer one.
 You use power at night (pool pump, EV charging, night owl habits).
-You want options—6 plan types vs 2.
-More complexity, but more ways to optimize.

 Q: What is the main difference between APGE and NRG Energy? ▼

-NRG Energy leads in track record, green energy, plan options.
+NRG Energy leads in track record, credit flexibility, plan options.
 Both companies deliver the same electricity through the same grid—the real differences are in pricing, service quality, and available plan types.

 Q: Is APGE or NRG Energy cheaper? ▼